 Rethinking Retail: A Lead user approach for nudging strong sustainable consumption behaviours in shopping centres

-Environmental, social, and economic changes pose striking challenges for the retail industry around the world.
-Currently, environmental changes are the ones shaping social behaviour and influencing economic activity.
+Environmental, social, and economic changes pose striking challenges to the retail industry around the world.
+Currently, environmental changes are the ones shaping social behaviours and influencing economic outcomes.
+The author of this research focuses on providing a comprehensive understanding of the drivers that motivate sustainable behaviours and new projects within the retail industry.
 This academic research addresses the current market trends and the challenges that the retail industry faces with the implementation of sustainable projects, such as green infrastructure and the overall demand of sustainable services and products.

 Places of Phygital Shopping Experiences?
 The New Supply Frontier of Business Improvement Districts in the Digital Age.